Chingu-cohorts/voyage-wiki-chgmgt/Section-07.-Frequently-Asked-Questions.md

 - [Chingu publication on Medium](https://medium.com/chingu)

 The Chingu publication on Medium contains information related to the current Voyage and is relevant to all participants.
+You'll receive links to these articles in emails and in the `#chingu-news` channel in Slack.

 - email